kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-53-expose-and-secure-workload-istio.md

 ## Secure a workload using a JWT

-To secure the HttpBin workload or the Function using a JWT, create a Request Authentication with Authorization Policy.
+To secure the HttpBin workload using a JWT, create a Request Authentication with Authorization Policy.
 Workloads with the `matchLabels` parameter specified require a JWT for all requests.
-Follow the instructions in the tabs:
+Follow the instructions:

 1. Create the Request Authentication and Authorization Policy resources: